MadibaGroup/2024-zkFBA/K Drafts/Full_Noir_Rust_Comparison.md

 trade-off: every residue is individually named, printed, and debuggable end-to-end in `main.rs` (`r[8] = 0  PASS`), at the cost of the boilerplate visible in `compute_quotients`/`fiat_shamir_prove`/`commit_quotients`.
-A generic version would be shorter but harder to audit constraint-by-constraint against `protocol_constraints.md`'s own numbering, which is the whole point of a research prototype like this one.
+A generic version would be shorter but harder to audit constraint-by-constraint, which is the whole point of a research prototype like this one.

 ### 5. Bit gadgets are committed but not yet opened against the verifier